gravitee-io-labs/Gravitee-AI-Agent-Workshop/README.md

 # Gravitee Hands-On AI Workshop : The Hotel Booking AI Revolution 🏨🤖

 ## 🎯 What You'll Learn : Going From Traditional API to Intelligent Agent

-Imagine you're working for **BookEasy**, a rapidly growing hotel booking platform.
+Imagine you're working for **Gravitee Hotels**, a rapidly growing hotel booking platform.
 Your customers love your service, but they're asking for something more - they want to interact with your platform naturally, asking questions like *"Find me a pet-friendly hotel in Paris for next weekend"* or *"Show me all my bookings and cancel the one in London."*

 Your leadership team has decided it's time to embrace AI.
 The goal is ambitious but clear: **transform your existing hotel booking REST API into an intelligent, conversational AI agent** that customers can chat with naturally while maintaining enterprise-grade security and observability.